vajithChamuditha-99/React-Springboot-login-app/README.md

 # React-Springboot-login-app

-A simple login application using React and Spring boot with mongodb.
+A simple login application using React and Spring boot with mongodb.<br/>
-JSON Web Tokens are used.
+JSON Web Tokens are used for the authentication process.